rhafer/opencloud/services/storage-users/README.md

 <!-- referencing: [oCIS FS] clean up aborted uploads https://github.com/owncloud/ocis/issues/2622 -->

-When using Infinite Scale as user storage, a directory named `storage/users/uploads` can be found in the Infinite Scale data folder.
+When using OpenCloud as user storage, a directory named `storage/users/uploads` can be found in the OpenCloud data folder.
 This is an intermediate directory based on [TUS](https://tus.io) which is an open protocol for resumable uploads.
 Each upload consists of a _blob_ and a _blob.info_ file.
 Note that the term _blob_ is just a placeholder.

 *   **If an upload succeeds**, the _blob_ file will be moved to the target and the _blob.info_ file will be deleted.